A Structurally Coherent Spatial Phase Estimate: Signal Models

 \subsection{The i1D Signal Model and the Monogenic Signal}

-The monogenic signal is a quaternion valued signal that extends the real-valued 2D signal via the Riesz transform, the appropriate 2D extension of the Hilbert transform.
+In 1D signal processing, a real-valued signal can be extended to a complex valued signal via the Hilbert transform, and this complex-valued extension can provide useful insight into the signal's local amplitude and frequency.
+In 2D, the monogenic signal is a quaternion valued signal that extends the real-valued 2D signal via the Riesz transform,the appropriate 2D extension of the Hilbert transform.
 If our original signal obeys the signal model

 where $A(\bx) \ge 0$ is the local amplitude function, and $\bn(\bx)$ is the local orientation, and $\varphi(\bx) = \bn(\bx)\cdot\bx$ is the local phase function, and we assume $A(\bx)$ varies slowly with respect to the $\cos(\bn(\bx)\cdot\bx)$.
 We may also refer to $A$ as the \textit{local energy}, and the tuple $(\bn(\bx), \varphi(\bx))$ as the \textit{local structure}.